mlibre/blockchain/Matic/readme.md

 Introduing Matic Network
 ===
-**[Matic](https://matic.network/)** is a decentralized platform using [Plasma framework](https://academy.binance.com/blockchain/what-is-ethereum-plasma) that provides faster and low-cost transactions.
+**[Matic](https://matic.network/)** is a decentralized platform using the [Plasma framework](https://academy.binance.com/blockchain/what-is-ethereum-plasma) that provides faster and low-cost transactions.
 Matic is trying to improve some current blockchain challenges.
 * Confirmation Speed
 * Gas fees